KebabGarva/salt-nvidia-secureboot/README.md

-# Salt module to make it easy for Linux beginners to setup Fedora 40 with working Nvidia drivers + SecureBoot on _by Saku Laitinen_
+# Salt module to make it easy for Linux beginners to setup Fedora 40 with working Nvidia drivers + SecureBoot ✅

 ## List of contents and short introduction